Information for refugees from Ukraine - frequently asked questions

 You can open a so-called “basic account” at most banks.
 With it, you can deposit and withdraw money, make transfers, execute direct debits and set up standing orders.
 The fees for basic accounts vary depending on the bank.
 All you need to open a basic account is proof of identity, such as your passport.
 If you want to open a regular current account, further documents are required depending on the bank.

-• Do I have to register my Ukrainian vehicle here once I am registered in Berlin?
+• Do I have to register and insure my Ukrainian vehicle here once I am registered in Berlin?

-No, the obligation to register your vehicle in Germany is suspended for you for a maximum period of one year.
+No, you do not need to register your vehicle immediately.
+The obligation to register your vehicle in Germany is suspended for you for a maximum period of one year.
 The period of one year is calculated from the day of entry into Germany.
 This also applies if you are already registered in Germany.

 • With a border insurance policy, which you can obtain either at an external EU border or from a third-party liability insurer in Germany.